tomjkidd/tangoclj/doc/atomic-runtime.md

 stored in each tango object to be the responsibility of the runtime.

-The reason I made this change was an effort to make it so that in order to allow transactions to read their own rights, I would need copies of the objects to be created.
+The reason I made this change was an effort to make it so that in order to allow transactions to read their own writes, I would need copies of the objects to be created.
 In the old system, this would mean that the runtime would have to create copies of the objects.
 The would require a read through the whole log to put the copies into the correct state